igmt-official/dotfiles/README.md

 # Type "n" again then press enter until the end, because this is our "Root Parition" so the rest of our disk size will be put in here.

 # Remember the first one is "Swapfile Partition" that partition name is "/dev/sda1/ and the second one is our "Root Partition" "/dev/sda2/".
-# Now type "t" to change our partition type, type "1" for our "Swapfile Partition" and then type "L" to check all list partition type, find the type of "Linux Swap" then enter that code.
+# Now type "t" to change our partition type, type "1" for our "Swapfile Partition (/dev/sda1)" and then type "L" to check all list partition type, find the type of "Linux Swap" then enter that code.
+# And do it again on our "Root Partition" type "t", now type "2" this is our "Root Partition (/dev/sda2/)" and then type "L" again check all list partition type, find the type of "Linux" then enter that code.

 ```